It’s the question every Airbnb host gets asked at some point…

 No visitor likes lugging their bags around.
 Dragging luggage can ruin the start or end of your trip, but it need not be this way.

 As an Airbnb host, if you can sort this out in advance, it’s a great way to win points with your guests and secure a good review.
 It’s the perfect opportunity to go the extra mile and solve a problem that guests hate.
 Dragging bags around can totally ruin the start or end of your visit!

-There are 4 options available that you can organise for your guests or direct them to use.
+These are the 4 options available that you can organise for your guests or direct them to use.